opennorth/represent-canada/README.md

 Because the licenses for the digital boundary files are unclear, this data is currently held in a private repository, which is represented here as a submodule at `data/shapefiles`.
 The `tmp/definitions.py` file includes URLs to these files if publicly available and is identical to the `definitions.py` file used in the private repository.
 Please contact [james@opennorth.ca](mailto:james@opennorth.ca) to contribute new shapefiles.

+If you have access to the private repository, the command is:

+    git submodule update --init

 # Upstream Changes

 Canada Boundary Service is a fork of [Blank Boundary Service](https://github.com/opennorth/blank-boundaryservice).
 To pull in upstream changes, first add an upstream endpoint: